Smart Block Chain City (SBCC) Price Reaches $0.0001 on Top Exchanges

-Smart Block Chain City (SBCC) traded 67.7% lower against the U.S. dollar during the one day period ending at 8:00 AM ET on September 14th.
-Smart Block Chain City has a total market cap of $296,567.36 and $414,634.69 worth of Smart Block Chain City was traded on exchanges in the last day.
-One Smart Block Chain City token can now be bought for about $0.0001 or 0.00000000 BTC on exchanges.
-During the last week, Smart Block Chain City has traded down 82.7% against the U.S. dollar.
+Smart Block Chain City (SBCC) traded down 13.3% against the U.S. dollar during the one day period ending at 22:00 PM E.T. on September 16th.
+Smart Block Chain City has a total market cap of $109,333.55 and approximately $171,646.82 worth of Smart Block Chain City was traded on exchanges in the last 24 hours.
+One Smart Block Chain City token can now be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, Smart Block Chain City has traded 94.4% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.